robertorosero/pyhtonmig/Doc/library/exceptions.rst

 .. exception:: BytesWarning

-   Base class for warnings related to bytes and buffer.
+   Base class for warnings related to :class:`bytes` and :class:`buffer`.

 The class hierarchy for built-in exceptions is:

 .. literalinclude:: ../../Lib/test/exception_hierarchy.txt